yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 is given.
 The added features are introduced in the user-perspective in
 \ref{features} and their internal implementation is described in
 \ref{implementation}.
-Lastly, I discuss problems with the current state of the code-base as well as prospects for future work, \ref{discussion}.
+Lastly, I discuss problems with the current state of the code-base as well as prospects for future work \ref{discussion}.

 # Background \label{background}